Hiring in Europe in 2025? Get our free guide to employment costs, net pay, and salary benchmarks across 36 European countries.

 As with every other country, certain costs are associated with employing a worker in Norway that come on top of the gross salary you are offering.
 A Norwegian employer must make social security and supplementary pension contributions based on each employee’s total taxable remuneration monthly.
 To view the exact percentages and amounts given the salary you are planning to offer, you can use our handy calculator tool.

-Boundless as the Employer of Record Sweden that has established an entity specifically for the purposes of employing on behalf of customers, files all pertinent taxes and contributions as they relate to the compliant employment of an individual in Norway.
+Boundless as the Employer of Record Norway that has established an entity specifically for the purposes of employing on behalf of customers, files all pertinent taxes and contributions as they relate to the compliant employment of an individual in Norway.

 Any new employee locally employed through an Employer of Record that has set up a company specifically to employ on behalf of customers gets full employment rights and benefits as specified in Norwegian employment law.
 They get a locally compliant employment contract, statutory maternity leave, holiday pay, parental benefits, relevant tax credit, etc.